|

 Hylocharis leucotis

-North of Mexico and northern Central America, this species occurs mostly
+North of Mexico and northern Central America, the White-eared

 in southeastern Arizona, in the Huachuca and Chiricahua Mountains.
 It has